FloranDev2/ItB-MechDivers/README.md

 #### Bug fixes
 - Patriotism redirected damage wasn't reset everytime it was evaluating a damage, resulting in new redirected damage being higher than expected
 - Airstrikes and Orbital strikes will be able to target an occupied tile (as it should be)

+#### Other changes
+- Since Reinforcements passive can only respawn one Mech per mission, I've change the "Extraordinary" Patriotism achievement requirement to: "Have a new Mech spawn for each mission of your run."

 ### v1.0.0
 Release!